phebus/ui_test_framework/README.md

    any contribution to documenting or updating the framework for use in other environments.

+   * Ruby 3.1 - This latest update made some changes that are specific to Ruby 3.1+
-   * OSX 10.11
+   * OSX 12.6
    * [Homebrew](http://brew.sh/) - for installing the below
-       * chromedriver - for testing on chrome
+       * chromedriver - for chrome
-       * phantomjs - for testing headless
+       * geckodriver - for firefox testing
    * [RVM](https://rvm.io/) - for managing rubies (rbenv is fine too)
    * RubyMine - very useful for debugging but everyone has their favorite IDE (or they hate IDEs)